Sports Premium Funding 2022-2023

 - swim competently, confidently and proficiently over a distance of at least 25 metres

 - use a range of strokes effectively, for example, front crawl, backstroke and breaststroke

-- perform a safe self-rescue in different water-based situations
+- perform a safe self-rescue in different water-based situation.